AbelHuamani/AbelHuamani/README.md

 - 💡 I’m curious about ...
 Blockchain and Crypto Currency.
 - 📖 I’m currently learning ...
 Flask.
 - ❄️ I’m looking to collaborate on ...
 Open Source Projects.
-- 📫 How to reach me ... abelhuamani@example.com (cambia este correo por el tuyo real).
+- 📫 How to reach me ... abel.huamani@vallegrande.edu.pe.

 <hr>